minagawah/cra-ts-emotion-tailwind-solution/README.md

 [tailwindcss](https://tailwindcss.com/)
 to work in their apps.
 I did.
-For several days.
-And I didn't want others to suffer as I did.
+I didn't want others to suffer as I did,
-This is a sample app to provide some of my solutions for the issue.
+so here is a sample app to provide some of my solutions.

 <a id="what"></a>